postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ---

+## postman login --with-api-key <api-key>

+Log in with your Postman API key.

+### Example

+    postman login --with-api-key <api-key>

+---

+## postman logout

+Log out of Postman.

+### Example

+    postman logout

+---

-## postman collection run <UUID or file-name>
+## postman collection run <collection-uid> or <file-path>

 Run a collection with options.
-Specify the collection with its UUID or file name.
+Specify the collection with its uid or file path.

 ### Example

-    postman collection run --folder myCollectionFolderName myCollectionFile.json
+    postman collection run --folder /myCollectionFolderName/myCollectionFile.json

 ### Options